kidscansaveanimals/Club15-Lab001-ComputerVision/README.md

 Your WebApp is ready!

-Let's upload your machine learning model you downloaded earlier.
+Let's upload your machine learning model you downloaded earlier so your WebApp can recognize fruits!

 1. Click `Choose File`
 1. Select the zip file you have downloaded in the previous step.
 (The one with the long file name.)

+    > [!TIP]
+    > If you are using Windows PC, your model file should be in `Download` folder.

 1. Click `Upload`

 ![Deploy ARM WebApp](images/WebApp-08.png)